Joystream/bounties/README.md

 ## Proposals

 In addition to the Jsgenesis team, community members, new and old, should not be afraid to propose bounties.
-At some point, we hope to create a system either similar to the [BIP](https://github.com/bitcoin/bips) process for bitcoin and/or to the [FFS](https://forum.getmonero.org/9/work-in-progress) system for monero.
+At some point, we hope to create a system either similar to the [BIP](https://github.com/bitcoin/bips) process for bitcoin and/or to the [FFS](https://forum.getmonero.org/9/work-in-progress) system for Monero.

 ### Step by Step